-It is common in the GCSE exam that questions come up where you are given information about two variables (i.e. Gender and favourite sport) and you are asked to work out the value of one specific part of this information (i.e. How many men like football)
+It is common in the GCSE exam that questions come up where you are given information about two variables (i.e. gender and eye colour) and you are asked to work out the value of one specific part of this information (i.e. how many males have blue eyes)

 To solve these questions, the easiest way is to use a two-way table.

-To complete this, we just need to make each row and colum add up to the total that is given.
+To complete this, we just need to make each row and column add up to the total that is given.